pseeth/torch-stft/README.md

 # STFT/iSTFT in PyTorch

 An STFT/iSTFT written up in PyTorch using 1D Convolutions.
 Requirements are a recent version PyTorch, numpy, and librosa (for loading audio in test_stft.py).
 In older versions of PyTorch, conv1d_transpose may crash and this might not work.
+Also, thanks to Shrikant Venkataramani for sharing code this was based off of.

 Test it by just cloning this repo and run: